JYR-86/React-Series/01basicreact/README.md

 It create an folder named build having three files css,html,js becz in the end browserr only understand these three only.
 While deploying project only this folder is to share.

+Rule to follow
+- Use component name always capital
+- Use file extension .js